The best substitutes for BEST Wasabi are Horseradish, Ginger, Karashi, Mustard, and Hot Daikon.

 Hot daikon, a root that looks like a large white radish, is an extremely popular condiment in Japanese cuisine.

-It's known for its spicy flavor and crunchy texture that provides a burst of flavor to any dish.
+It's known for its spicy flavor and crunchy texture that provides great flavor to any dish.

 Hot daikon is the perfect substitute for wasabi paste if you want added kick.